WXSP-CD: Programming

 Overnights, WXSP airs a live feed of WOOD-TV's Doppler weather radar (known as "Storm Track Live"), along with NOAA Weather Radio broadcast audio.
 The station may sometimes air ABC or NBC programming in the event of preemptions by WOTV or WOOD-TV.

 The station was the Grand Rapids home for the former Detroit Pistons, Detroit Red Wings, and Big Ten Conference syndicated packages.
 In 2024, the station announced a broadcast agreement with the Grand Rapids Rise of the Pro Volleyball Federation.

 Newscasts

-On October 21, 2007, WXSP introduced a 10 PM newscast produced by sister station WOOD-TV, titled News 8 at 10:00.
-The half-hour newscast competes with Fox station WXMI's hour-long prime time newscast, and later began to compete with a WWMT-produced program for its CW subchannel.
+On October 21, 2007, WXSP introduced a 10 p.m. newscast produced by sister station WOOD-TV, titled News 8 at 10:00.
+The half-hour newscast competes with Fox station WXMI's hour-long prime time newscast, as well as a newscast on WWMT's second subchannel that debuted in 2008.

 Technical information

 Subchannels

 WXSP-CD's ATSC 1.0 channels are carried on the multiplexed signals of other West Michigan television stations, to the advantage of being at those station's full-power despite WXSP-CD's low-power status: